zapplebee/githubio-src/11ty/about.md

 I spend a lot of time writing code, designing app architecture, and mentoring at work.

 Outside of work, I can't wait for ice to melt so I can be on my kayak reading a book.
-I am proudly married (for 10 years) with three kiddos.
+I've been married for a crazy 10 years and have three kiddos.

 </div>